ravichrn/image-library-analytics/README.md

 ### Cache pruning

-Over time the cache accumulates entries for photos you've deleted from your library.
-Run `--prune` periodically to keep the report in sync:
+Run `--prune` periodically to remove cache entries for deleted photos:

-- **Local source** — compares the cache against a fresh filesystem scan; any file no longer on disk is removed.
+- **Local** — compares cache against a fresh filesystem scan; removes files no longer on disk.
-- **Lightroom source** — performs a full API fetch (no delta filter) to get the true current asset list, then removes anything not returned.
-This is the only reliable way to detect Lightroom deletions since the delta sync only surfaces new and updated assets, not deleted ones.
+- **Lightroom** — performs a full API fetch (bypassing delta sync) to get the true current asset list, then removes anything not returned.
+Delta sync only surfaces new and updated assets, not deletions.
-- **Both sources** — combines the above.
+- **Both** — combines the above.

 Orphaned rendition files in `cache/renditions/` are also deleted for any pruned hash.